Cyber security course overview

 Cyber risk management

-Jose Ribeiro, Former Head of International for Lloyd’s of London
+Jose Ribeiro, Former Head of International at Lloyd’s of London

 Understanding risk is a core feature of insurance and the insurance industry, but cyber security poses a unique challenge.
 The highly dynamic way in which threats develop and evolve together with the difficulties of understanding the likelihood and impact of their occurrence means that pricing this risk is fraught with problems.
 In this session, a highly experienced practitioner in the field will discuss how the market is dealing with cyber security risk and where improvements need to be made.